JoeKodsi/viaeurope-cloud-engineer-interview/README.md

 ## Tasks

-The first task should be completed first, but the rest may be completed in any order.
-We don't expect you to finish all of the tasks.
+The first task should be completed _first_, but the rest may be completed in any order.

+We don't expect you to finish all of the tasks in the session!

 ### 1. Deploy application